Nabla7/State_Machines_and_Computability/README.md

 **Conclusion:**

-Minimization is a powerful tool in defining partial recursive functions, illustrating the capability to construct functions that may be undefined for some inputs, while also allowing the creation of total functions.
+Minimization is a tool used to define partial recursive functions, with it we can construct functions that may be undefined for some inputs, while also allowing the creation of total functions.
 When applied to computable functions, minimization ensures that the resulting function remains within the scope of partial recursive functions.

 ### Bare-Bones Programming Language